 I.e. vs. e.g.

-Whichever rule you abide by, however, it must be consistent throughout an entire document.
+You can write them all numerically, but it must be consistent throughout an entire document.

 But a list without an Oxford comma can sometimes cause confusion.
 For example: